YCChenVictor/blog-frontend/_posts/self/2022-12-25-(project)-blog.md

 ## How?

+* Remember to move the chords and lyrics to blog
+* The what section must have practical experience I had; for example, the result I get and the application I make
 * `find . -type f -exec stat -f '%m %N' {} + | sort | head -n 10`
 * Use pomodoros, 25 mins on each article
 * I will learn medical at my 35